 It’s no secret that the Davinci IQ is one of the best dry herb vaporizers on the market.
 Actually, it has been for quite a while now.
 However, is the newly released little brother of IQ, the Davinci Miqro, ready to replace it?
 Since the two vaporizers are so similar, the Davinci Miqro can pass off as the shrunken version of the Davinci IQ.

-From the design, to the easy maneuvering of the temperature control.
+From the design to the easy maneuvering of the temperature control.
 Whatever you want from the IQ, you can find it on the Miqro.
-If you want to know more about the similarities and differences of Miqro and IQ, you better continue reading.
+If you want to know more about the similarities and differences between the Miqro and the IQ, you better continue reading.

 The IQ is portable, in a way.
 Only if you use the flat mouthpiece, not the extended one, in which case, you can just put it in your pocket.
-But if you do prefer using the extended mouthpiece, then best be sure that you will need a purse, or a bag to carry your IQ in.
+But if you do prefer using the extended mouthpiece, then best be sure that you will need a purse or a bag to carry your IQ in.

-Next, we have the features.
 The oven; it is expected that the IQ has a bigger oven, because, well, it is bigger.
 While the Miqro’s oven is pretty much decent in size, but it can only hold enough dry herb for a single person.

-Might I add that the Miqro has an anodized aluminum case for maximum durability, and a 100% zirconium ceramic airpath, to ensure purity of the vapor.
+Might I add that the Miqro has an anodized aluminum case for maximum durability, and a 100% zirconium ceramic airpath, to ensure the purity of the vapor.
 Plus, it is lightweight, and it is great for personal use since the small chamber can only hold so much dry herb, good enough for one person.

 Meanwhile, the Miqro is easier to clean and maintained compared to IQ because its new design allows easier cleaning and the pick tool included helps clean out the chamber after sessions.

-The design of the two is both very appealing.
-The Miqro boasts a stylish, yet a simple and elegant design.
+The design of both is very appealing.
+The Miqro boasts a stylish, yet simple and elegant design.
 Its LED light grid is also a very cool and useful feature.
 The IQ, on the other hand, is very easy to use.

-The IQ and Miqro are both easy to use and has simple loading procedures.
-Actually, the IQ offers more features via the Davinci smartphone app.
+IQ and Miqro are both easy to use and has simple loading procedures.
+Actually, IQ offers more features via the Davinci smartphone app.
 It is also harder to overpower the IQ, because of draw resistance.

 However, it is much more advisable to let your device rest for a while, rather than using it for a long time.
 And how the Miqro’s flat mouthpiece can get uncomfortable at times, plus, the IQ’s extended mouthpiece negates portability.
 But that’s pretty much about their cons, so there is still a lot to love.

 The Explorer’s collection Davinci Miqro